-Further insight into policy and model uncertainty comes from work by Lars Hansen and Tom Sargent (2002) on robust control in which policymakers act as if there is an evil agent that is trying to make their policy look as bad as possible.
+Further insight into policy and model uncertainty comes from work by Hansen and Sargent (2003) on robust control in which policymakers act as if there is an evil agent that is trying to make their policy look as bad as possible.
 Optimal policy then protects the economy from the worst the evil agent can deliver.
 As a practical application of this approach, I showed in Walsh (2004) that the robust control approach implies monetary policymakers should act as if the evil agent will hit the economy with an adverse inflation shock just when the economy is facing an expected slowdown and inflation is above target.
-Of course, in the robust control framework, the evil agent doesn't real exist, but this scenario does fit the case of the war in Ukraine which occurred when policymakers were already worried about a growth slowdown and an inflation surge.
+Of course, in the robust control framework, the evil agent doesn't really exist, but this scenario does fit the case of the war in Ukraine which occurred when policymakers were already worried about a growth slowdown and an inflation surge.

-Acting as if there is an evil agent helps ensure that policy is prepared for the worst-case scenario.
+Acting as if there is an evil agent helps ensure that policy is prepared for the worstcase scenario.
 More generally, a policymaker seeking robustness should systematically overestimate the persistence of any inflation shock.
 During the past year, central bank policymakers seem to have done just the opposite.

-4.1.2 Model uncertainty
+2. Model uncertainty